Number : Season 14, serial 5 of 6.

-Review With Spoilers : The Robots Of Death is the 5th episode of season 14 and Leela’s first full adventure, following her meeting with the Doctor; in The Face Of Evil.
+Review With Spoilers : The Robots Of Death is the fifth serial of season 14 – and Leela’s first full adventure; following her meeting with the Doctor; in The Face Of Evil.

-It’s tough going for both Leela and actress Louise Jamieson.
-Jamieson claimed that Baker ignored her on-set, between takes.
-It shows, with little chemistry between Leela and the Doctor; not at all like when Sarah-Jane was around.
-It did improve though, as the show went on and relationships (off camera) improved.
+It’s tough going, for Leela in her first full appearance, alongside the Doctor (actor Louise Jamieson claimed that Baker ignored her on-set, between takes!).
+It shows, with little chemistry between Leela and the Doctor; not at all like when Sarah-Jane, was around.
+Relations did improve though, as the show went on – and relationships (off camera) improved.

-The sand mining vehicle is staffed by a crew of humans.
-A kind of technologically advanced but lazy humanoid culture, who dress like
+The sand mining-vehicle is staffed by a crew of humans.
+A technologically advanced (but lazy) humanoid culture, who dress like

-Egyptian gods; whilst their robotic C3PO-style servants – run around after them.
+Egyptian gods; whilst their robotic C3PO-style servants – wait on them.

-It has a strong machine-versus-man moral tale to it, with a healthy observance of Isaac Assimov’s rules.
+It has a strong machine-versus-man moral tale element to it, with a healthy observance of Isaac Assimov’s rules.
 The humans treat the robots badly and as a result, kind of deserve the robot’s retribution.
-The robots themselves, have lots of fail-safes built in to stop them malfunctioning; we are assured but some of them do still go crazy.
-Principally, because someone with know-how, is reprogramming them – to kill.
+The robots themselves, have lots of fail-safes built in, to stop them malfunctioning; we are assured.
+However, some of them do still go crazy.
+Principally, because someone with know-how, is reprogramming them; to kill.

-The real trick here – though, is how creepy and effective the robots are.
-With their smiling angel-looking gold faces.
-They were also homaged as the gold robotic angels from new series 2007 Xmas episode; Voyage Of The Damned.
+The real trick here – though, is how creepy and effective the robots themselves are.
+With their expressionless smiling cherub angel-looking, gold faces and blank staring eyes.

 “A Voc class robot has over a million multi-level constrainers in its circuitry.
 All of them would have to malfunction before it could perform such an action.”
 Dask

-A note of congratulations should goto the robot’s movement actors.
-They all seem to move with a slow and similar range of movement.
-Also, when a killer robot is on the loose; their eyes shine bright red – as if under an angry red mist – which gives the robots a creepy undertone.
+Kudos should goto the robot’s movement actors.
+They all seem to move with a slow and similar range of movement; which gives the feel that all of the robots are built the same.
+Also, when a killer robot is on the loose; their eyes shine bright red – as if under an angry red mist; which gives the robots – a creepy undertone.

-The way in which the Doctor deals with the robot programmer, is quite amusing aswell; by unleashing a canister of helium in the robot’s repair workshop.
-Meaning, the robots cannot understand their programmer’s instruction and they kill him.
+The way, in which – the Doctor deals with the rogue robot re-programmer, is quite blackly humorous aswell; by unleashing a canister of helium in the robot’s repair workshop.
+Meaning, the robots cannot recognise their programmers vocie or understand the programmer’s instruction – so they kill him!

-The Robots Of Death is a memorable episode of Who and the robots are well designed and creepy.
-Who hasn’t done as good a robot story, since The Android Invasion.
+The Robots Of Death is a memorable episode and the robots are well designed and creepy.
+Doctor Who hasn’t done (as good) – a robot story, since The Android Invasion.
 Another Baker highpoint.